 Step 9: If you get the error in any of the methods above, try this command:

 Be sure to replace the drive letter with the drive letter you normally use to boot the system.

 Step 10: Retry the previous unsuccessful command lines.

 Check your hardware

-Loose hardware connection can cause BOOTMGR is missing error.
+A loose hardware connection can cause BOOTMGR to be missing errors.
 Therefore, you need to make sure these components are still connected properly.
 If possible, try unplugging and reinserting these components and check if the error has been resolved.
 Also, if the problem persists, try to find out if there’s a particular piece of hardware causing the error (such as the computer hard drive you are using).